|Period:||period 3 (week 6 through 15, i.e., 3-2-2020 through 9-4-2020; retake week 27)|

 After completing this course the student shall be able to:

 Ishii, Hiroshi, and Brygg Ullmer.
 "Tangible bits: towards seamless interfaces between people, bits and atoms."
 Proceedings of the ACM SIGCHI Conference on Human factors in computing systems.
 ACM, 1997.Krumm, John.
 Ubiquitous computing fundamentals.
 Chapman and Hall/CRC, 2016.
+This book is optional.

 |Minimum effort to qualify for 2nd chance exam:||AANV on the project presentation and report.|